-The J/'hoansi Bushmen Development Programme in northeastern Namibia is an integrated rural development programme that began in 1981.
-Initiated originally as a "cattle fund" to provide J/'hoansi groups with livestock, tools and seeds, it has grown into a multi-faceted development programme which is characterised by close co-operation between a non-government organisation, the Nyae Nyae Development Foundation, and a community-based organisation, the Nyae Nyae Farmers Cooperative.
-A key feature of the programme is the manpowerment of J/'hoansi communities through a bottom-up development approach.
+The J/'hoansi Bushmen Development Programme in northcastern Namibia is an integrated rural development programme that began in 1981.
+Initiated originally as a "cattle fund" to provide J/'hoansi groups with livestock, tools and seeds, it has grown into a multi-faceted development programme which is characterized by close cooperation between a non-governmental organization, the Nyae Nyae Development Foundation, and a community-based organization, the Nyae Nyae Farmers Cooperative.
+A key feature of the programme is the empowerment of J/'hoansi communities through a bottom-up development approach.